EvaldasBurlingis/EvaldasBurlingis/README.md

 ### Hi there 👋

-I am self-taught web developer with can-do attitude.
+I am a self-taught web developer with a can-do attitude.